edfong/npl/README.md

 ## Core usage and parallel processing
 * Current implementation will use all cores available on the local computer.
-If this is undesired, in the run scripts, pass `n_cores` to `boostrap_gmm` or `bootstrap_logreg`
+If this is undesired, in the run scripts, pass `n_cores` to `bootstrap_gmm` or `bootstrap_logreg`
 * If running on multi-core computer, make sure to restrict numpy to use 1 thread per process for joblib to parallelize without CPU oversubscription, with the bash command:
 `export OPENBLAS_NUM_THREADS=1`